cult-of-coders/grapher/docs/linking_collections.md

 });
 ```

-After you deleted a user, all the links that have `autoremove: true` will be deleted.
+After you delete a user, all the links that have `autoremove: true` will be deleted.

 This works from the `direct` side as well, not only from `inversed` side.

+Please use with caution, sometimes it's better to explicitly delete it, but there will be situations,
+where you don't care and this makes your code cleaner.

 ## Indexing